 Entrepreneurs: Jesse Wolfe

 O’Dang Hummus is healthier, creatively flavored hummus and hummus-based salad dressings.
-Jesse Wolf started O’Dang Hummus in his kitchen, making his own recipes from experimentation.
+Jesse Wolf started making his own recipes from experimentation O’Dang Hummus in his kitchen.

 O’Dang Hummus signed a deal with Walmart to place its hummus salad dressings in 2,000 stores.

-Wolfe has also been adding an extension onto his business–a salad dressing that are “shelf stable” and oil-free.
+A salad dressing that is oil-free and “shelf-stable” has also been added by Wolfe as an extension of his business.
 O’Dang’s product line has gone from being sold in 400 to more than 5,000 grocery stores in the last 14 months.

 |$200,000 for 10%||NO DEAL||NO SHARK|